numbers24/MathBits/README.txt

 This project was started mainly for learning how to optimize run times.
 I wanted to see how quickly the program could find prime numbers in a large enough range.

 PrimeBits started in Java and was later adapted into C.
-If you want to run the C version, run prime.c
-If you want to run the Java version, run PrimeBits/src/PrimeBits/PrimeFinder.java
+If you want to run the C version, run prime.exe (recomended) If you want to run the Java version, run PrimeBits/src/PrimeBits/PrimeFinder.java